FAQ Questions (General)

 The MTN uses the AHA’s curricula.
 MTN provider cards for AHA courses are the equivalent of the corresponding AHA provider card.

 For more information, visit usuhs.mil/mtn.
-Find more information and pictures of the Military Training Network cards in the AHA Course Card Reference Guide.
+Find more information and pictures of the Military Training Network cards in the visit the Course Card Information page.

 Can I use my Heart and Stroke Foundation of Canada course completion card for employment in the US?